LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

 and only seek to install Lambda Stack.
 This guide also assumes that you know how to mount and unmount filesystems.

-## Download the Lambda Stack repository
+## Download the complete Lambda Stack repository

 1. On the connected system, install `apt-mirror` by running the following command in a terminal: